Refined Nose, Renewed Confidence – Nose Job South Africa

 Rhinoplasty requires local anesthesia with sedation or general anesthesia, depending on how complex your surgery is and what your surgeon prefers.
 Discuss with your doctor before surgery which type of anesthesia is most appropriate for you.

-• Rhinoplasty may be done inside your nose or through a small external cut (incision) at the base of your nose, between your nostrils.
+- Rhinoplasty may be done inside your nose or through a small external cut (incision) at the base of your nose, between your nostrils.
 Your surgeon will likely re-adjust the bone and cartilage underneath your skin.
+For those looking for a nose job South Africa, Vivari Aesthetics offers personalized surgical solutions to enhance both aesthetics and function.

 04 AFTER THE PROCEDURE